donaldraymond/crystallography-scripts/README.md

 The purpose of this script is to quickly generate CCP4 maps from an MTZ and get the maps and associated PDB into the O graphics program.
 This script is fully automated an only requires the user to specify the MTZ, the PDB, and a prefix for the CCP4 maps.

+The script using fft for generating the maps and then uses mapmask to normalize the map.
+It creates an on_startup O macro file with the map and model already added.

 Run like this `makeO.sh file.mtz file.pdb`, or simple run `makeO.sh` and follow instructions.

+## makemap.sh

+This is a striped-down version of the makeO.sh script.
+All it does is make maps from an mtz with map coefficients.

+## O_insertSeq.sh

+This script generates the O commands to insert residues into the database.
+It is most useful during building.

+## XDS scripts

+The following scripts deal specifically with [XDS](http://xds.mpimf-heidelberg.mpg.de).

+### XDS_refine.sh

+This is a bash script to reprocess data with XDS using the correct spacegroup, refined geometry and fine-slicing of profiles AND/OR with refined values for beam divergence and mosaicity

+### XDS_IndexWithGoodSpots.sh

+Sometime XDS stop because < 50% of spot get indexed.
+This can be due to numerous reasons including split lattice.
+This script reindexes using only the good spots in the SPOTS.XDS file.

+### XDS_scale.sh

+This script runs XSCALE and XDSCONV after data processing to creates an MTZ file.

+### XDS_truncate.sh

+A script to create an MTZ file from XDS_ASCII.HKL and convert I to F. This script is superceeded by XDS_scale.sh since XDSCONV can convert I to F.